car is a 87 a/t

 Starting the 1992 model year the fan controller unit was modified.
 In prior versions the fans would run full in a cyclic manner when full fan operation was required.

 Starting 1992 the fans run in continuous full power when full operation is required.
-I think the controller box is a different although non of the part numbers do not show this.
+I think the controller box is a different although the part numbers do not show this.
+The controller operates with a microprocessor which is factory programmed.
+Maybe the code was altered at some stage.

 Regards, Theo